 Cheques processed through the new system clear more quickly.
 It means that if you pay in a cheque on a weekday (before your bank’s advertised cut-off time) you will be able to withdraw the funds by 23:59 on the next weekday (provided that the cheque has not bounced).
 However, 23:59 will be the latest timescale that banks and building societies will be working to and many are likely to allow their customers to access their funds earlier than this.

 It takes six weekdays (bank holidays excluded) before you can be absolutely certain that your cheque won’t bounce when it clears via the paper system.

 No. Initially, the volume of cheques going through the new system will be small and the vast majority of customers will not notice any change to how quickly their cheques clear.
 However, over time, increasing numbers of cheques will be cleared using the new system and more and more customers will benefit from the faster timescale.
-Then, at some stage in the second half of 2018, all of the UK’s banks and building societies will clear all cheques via the image-based system to the faster timescale.
-The precise date as to when this will happen will be announced by the industry in due course.
+Banks and building societies are working towards clearing all cheques to the faster timescale, via the Image Clearing System, and the rollout of this new system is continuing in 2019.

 Until then, two clearing systems will operate in parallel, which means that some cheques that customers write or pay in will clear more quickly via the image system, and some will clear to the existing, six weekday timescale through the current, paper-based system.
 Banks and building societies will be advising their customers of their individual roll-out plans as appropriate.

 The launch of cheque imaging will involve a phased roll-out, with all banks and building societies deciding on an individual basis when they are going live.
 However, at this stage, even if a bank is ‘live’, only a small number of cheques it receives are likely to be processed through the new system.
 A variety of factors might decide which cheques will be cleared more quickly, such as: